AimTuxOfficial/AimTux/README.md

 Supreme is a upgraded hack based on AimTux and fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

+##WARNING!

+Here i only adding good stuff from GitHub sources or commits.For my addings i use BitBucket with closed source if you want access for this write to me.

 ## Compiling